nailfarmer/debian-luks-suspend/README.md

 When successfully completed, it uses loginctl to unlock the user session to reduce password fatigue.

+To avoid hangs when suspending, you will most likely need a kernel compiled with CONFIG_SUSPEND_SKIP_SYNC=y.
+The default debian kernels do not have this option enabled.
+See [the kernel team documentation][] for instructions on how to compile a custom kernel for debian.

-This script is currently broken under gdm3 with wayland, and sddm with xorg and gnome, but should be functional under most other circumstances.
+This script is currently broken under gdm3 with wayland, but should be functional under most other environments.
 Please report any breakage to the [issue tracker][].

 This script assumes you're using systemd, and is untested in all but the most generic of lvm setups.
 It currently breaks under grsecurity, and probably